uzairahmedkayani/FridgeGPT/README.md

 Tell me what's in your fridge, and I'll make it gourmet.

-## 🚀 Current Status: Recipe Generation Working
+## 🚀 Current Status: User Registration, Recipe Generation and Saving Recipes Working

 The full-stack application is now fully functional with frontend-backend integration and GeminiAI-powered recipe generation!